 - Pros and cons of refinancing to an extended term

-- Other ways to lower your monthly student loan payments
+- 5 other ways to lower your monthly student loan payments

 Extending your repayment term for federal loans